panzerdragoonlegacy/website/DEVELOPMENT.md

    `cd ~/Code/cms`

-2. Stop the app and start the database container only.
+2. Stop the app (if it is running) and start the database container only.

    `docker-compose stop`